Spotlight on Local Art

 St. Louis artist Jennifer Hayes created a bright abstract painting depicting an iconic century-old public landmark for St. Louis Children’s Hospital.

-Missouri Artist Bryan Haynes was commissioned to create two paintings inspired by Creve Coeur Lake Park for Barnes-Jewish West County Hospital.
+Missouri artist Bryan Haynes was commissioned to create two paintings inspired by the local Creve Coeur Lake Park for Barnes-Jewish West County Hospital.

 Steven & Cheryl Ward used locally harvested materials to create prairie grass art for the Siteman Cancer Center waiting room at Memorial Hospital Shiloh.